TheMatjaz/Numerus/SYNTAX.md

 Regex matching them all
 ---------------------------------------

-Just for the documenation a regex matching all long, float, negative and standard roman numerals but not (`-`)`NULLA` is:
+Just for the documentation a regex matching all long, float, negative and standard roman numerals but not (`-`)`NULLA` is:

 ```